polar/CppSharpTest/Readme.md

 This problem only relates to Windows code generation.

+# UPDATE  4 May, 2020 #

+This memory alignment problem stems from the Debug/Release modes on Windows.
+The Release/Debug mode on Linux has no problems.

+Apparently, you cannot mix
+Debug libraries and Release libraries in Windoze because the standard library structures are different, something that Linux does not do.
+This disparity means that you must have Debug compiled libraries or Release compiled libraries, and you better not mix them especially if you are passing things like std::string across library boundaries, and in this case, the P/INVOKE interface between CppSharp generated code and C#.
+WTF?

+This whole problem was solved by making sure that if you were compiling your C++ in Debug mode on Windoze with MVSC++ that you issue the

+    -D_DEBUG

+flag to the CppSharp CLI command line.
+Do not issue this flag in the extra cflags, i.e. the `--A` CppSharp option.
+Note the underbar(_) before DEBUG.
+For example, the following would be a suitable CLI command line for generating Debug oriented code:

+    CppSharp.CLI.exe -D_DEBUG Test.hpp

+The issue for CppSharp was https://github.com/mono/CppSharp/issues/1365, and it has now been CLOSED.

+The problems with the size of std::string and even the alignment problems with the lower problem have been resolved with the issue of using `-D_DEBUG` flag as well.
+Of course, remember to compile your C++ code with the same flag, or not.

+**NOTE::** This repository will remain as show and example of using Rake to use CppSharp with Linux and Windows configurations and configure them for Release vs Debug.

+There are now new rake tasks called:

+    rake config_debug
+    rake config_release

+both tasks, clean the generated directories and write a file called `configuration.txt` containing either `Debug` or `Release`.
+This file is used in deciding to include the `-D_DEBUG` flag in the call to CppSharp and to generate the proper `-DCMAKE_BUILD_TYPE=Release|Debug` option to CMake.

 ## The Problem ##

 The std::string type in Windows is given a size of 32.
 So, therefore,